salesforce/TransmogrifAI/README.md

 ## Quick Start and Documentation

-See [Wiki](https://github.com/salesforce/TransmogrifAI/wiki) for full documentation, getting started, examples and other information.
+See the [Wiki](https://github.com/salesforce/TransmogrifAI/wiki) for full documentation, getting started, examples and other information.

 See [Scaladoc](https://op-docs.herokuapp.com/scaladoc/#package) for the programming API (can also be viewed [locally](docs/README.md)).